-Over the last five years the value of R&D expenditure on conventional chemical crop protection products and seeds and traits by the 15 leading companies in the agrochemical sector has grown at a compound annual growth rate (CAGR) of 8.2% raising the level of R&D expenditure from $4,533 million in 2007 to a total of $6,728 million in 2012 (Phillips McDougall, April 2013).
+The value of R&D expenditure on conventional chemical crop protection products and seeds and traits by the 15 leading companies in the agrochemical sector has grown at a compound annual growth rate (CAGR) of 8.2% raising the level of R&D expenditure from $4,533 million in 2007 to a total of $6,728 million in 2012 (Phillips McDougall, April 2013).

-All companies are working to create new products or reformulate older products so that they are biologically efficient, environmentally sound, user-friendly and economically viable.
+All companies are working to create new products or reformulate older products so that they are biologically efficient, environmentally sound, user-friendly, and economically viable.

-A new crop protection product takes ten years and approximately $250 million to develop (from discovery to first sales); on average around 25%, and as much as 40%, of the cost, is on researching non–target (including mammalian) toxicology, environmental fate and impacts.
+A new crop protection product takes ten years and approximately $250 million to develop (from discovery to first sales); on average around 25%, and as much as 40%, of the cost, is on researching non–target (including mammalian) toxicology, environmental fate, and impacts.

 The majority of pesticides sold in South Africa are locally formulated using imported technical materials.
 The manufacturing and formulation plants are operated by professional scientists and engineers to deliver high quality products for the agricultural and public health sectors.

 - Responsible manufacturing of crop protection products is an integral part of our industry’s stewardship programmes.

 - Plant science companies aim to protect both their employees and the environment to the fullest extent possible.